Chao-Xi/jxistiobook/docs/index.md

 ## **About this tutorial**

-This books is my 7th tech books published in almost 4 months.
-And this book is my most exhausted book so far.
-The weather is getting cooler and cooler🥶 and  double eleven is arouynd the corner.
-Totally nod idea what should I buy.
-Really appricate so team colleagues' and friends' support and instruction.
+This books is my 7th tech books published in almost 5 months.
+And this book is my most exhausted and hardworking book so far.
+The weather is getting cooler and cooler🥶 and  double eleven is around the corner.
+Totally no idea what should I buy.
+Really appricate our team colleagues and friends' support and instruction.

 ![Alt Image Text](images/ba/1_2.png "Body image")